pyrocko/pyrocko/doc/source/library/examples/fdsn_download.rst

 Downloading seismic data (FDSN)
 ================================

-Waveforms and meta data can be retrieved from online `FDSN services <http://www.fdsn.org>`_ using the :py:class:`pyrocko.fdsn` modules.
+Waveforms and meta data can be retrieved from online `FDSN services <http://www.fdsn.org>`_ using the :py:mod:`pyrocko.fdsn` modules.

 Seismic data from Geofon